aldelo/connector/README.md

     - TODO: SQS
 - Notification
     - TODO: SNS
-- Systemd
-    - TODO: will provide wrapper code to run built-service as a systemd service

 #### project currently under development and not considered stable, please do not use under production environment at this point until this warning is removed